Indefinite leave to remain (refugee, humanitarian protection or Discretionary Leave)

 Apply outside the UK

-You’ll need to have your fingerprints and photograph (known as ‘biometric information’) taken at a visa application centre as part of your application.
+They’ll need to have their fingerprints and photograph (known as ‘biometric information’) taken at a visa application centre as part of their application.

 Apply in the UK

 Your partner or child can apply to stay with you in the UK if all the following are true: